zng-ui/zng/TODO/_current.md

-* Rename "theme" to "style", avoid confusion with `WindowTheme`.
-    - The world "theme" implies a more encompassing thing.
-    - Right now we can have multiple `theme!` instances per widget, the name `style!` is better.
-    - Rename `themable!` to `stylable!`.
-    - Rename `WindowTheme` to `ColorScheme`.
-    - Implement `color_scheme` context property to change the `ColorScheme` of parts of the screen.

 * Implement all `todo!` code.

-# Light Theme
+# Light Color Scheme

-* Review light theme in all examples.
+* Review light color scheme in all examples.

 - example    - description
-- *all*      - focus highlight is not themed (the border is the same color as the button in light theme).
+- *all*      - focus highlight is not changed (the border is the same color as the button in light mode).
-- icon       - icons and icon cards are not themed
+- icon       - icons and icon cards are not changed
-- layer      - Anchored and Layer (7,8,9) button overlays are not themed, the TOP_MOST overlay is not themed either
+- layer      - Anchored and Layer (7,8,9) button overlays are not changed, the TOP_MOST overlay is not changed either
-- respawn    - status background is not themed
+- respawn    - status background is not changed
-- scroll     - background color and commands menu background color are not themed
+- scroll     - background color and commands menu background color are not changed
-- shortcuts  - shortcut text color is not themed
+- shortcuts  - shortcut text color is not changed

-- text       - colored text is hard to see in light theme
+- text       - colored text is hard to see in light mode
-             - font size widget background is not themed
+             - font size widget background is not changed

 - transform  - red